 - Bad breath

 - Stained teeth and fingers

 - Persistent coughing

 - Reduced physical fitness

 - Respiratory (breathing) problems

 - Increased risk of heart disease (smokers are 2-4 times more at risk)

 What are the effects of second-hand smoke?

 Secondhand (passive) smoking occurs when people near a smoker breathe in the smoke.
-This secondhand exposure to smoke is not safe and can have serious health effects including lung cancer and heart disease.
+This is not safe and can have serious health effects including lung cancer and heart disease.

 This factsheet was developed following expert review by researchers at the National Drug & Alcohol Research Centre, UNSW.
 See detailed attachment for a list of sources for this information.